 - Anyone over 16 years of age can make a Garibaldi reservation at camping.bcparks.ca

-- School groups planning a trip to Garibaldi Park should fill out the School Group Registration Form online well in advance of their trip in addition to make a reservation
+- School groups should fill out the registration form well in advance of any trip, in addition to making a reservation

 - A Garibaldi campground reservation can be booked in full up to four months before your desired arrival date

-Example: If you want to arrive on July 25 and stay four nights, you can reserve all four nights starting at 7am PT on March 25
+Example: If you want to arrive on July 25 and stay four nights, you can reserve all four nights starting at 7 am on March 25

-- You can make a reservation up until 5pm Pacific Time on your scheduled arrival date, if places are available
+- You can make a reservation up until 5 pm Pacific Time on your scheduled arrival date, if space is available

 - Reservations cannot be transferred or sold to another party, and any attempt to do so will lead to cancellation without refund